1972 through 1973

 10-5-72, source 2

-DRAGON (Flagge), Geisha Boys (Akashic Records), High Noon (Wendy Records), Live In Japan 1972 (LSD), Rock N' Roll Springtime (IQ), & Sakura, Looking Up (Jelly Roll)
+DRAGON (Flagge), Geisha Boys (Akashic Records), High Noon (Wendy), Live At Nagoya (Empress Valley), Live In Japan 1972 (LSD), Rock N’ Roll Springtime (IQ), & Sakura, Looking Up (Jelly Roll)

-"The Geisha Boys" is the complete release of the second source.
-The other titles are mixes that rely heavily on this source.
+“The Geisha Boys” is the complete release of the second source.
+The other titles listed here are mixes that rely heavily on this source.

 These mixed source titles use the first source for the encores.
-Jelly Roll and Flagge additionally uses the first source to complete the beginning of Dazed and Confused.
+Jelly Roll and Flagge additionally use the first source to complete the beginning of Dazed and Confused.

 Wendy has a digital glitch after Dancing Days that isn’t found on the other titles.